Skip to main content

 Nmap done: 1 IP address (1 host up) scanned in 0.53 seconds

-What route is being used to a specified address w/ stats
+Determining the route to a specified address

 mtr [address]